-As mentioned before, the package has to make an appropriate definition for trc1.
-Since an inductively defined predicate is the least predicate closed under a collection of introduction rules, the predicate trc1 R x y can be defined so that it holds if and only if P x y holds for every predicate P closed under the rules above.
+As mentioned before, the package has to make an appropriate definition for trcl.
+Since an inductively defined predicate is the least predicate closed under a collection of introduction rules, the predicate $trcl\ R\ x\ y$ can be defined so that it holds if and only if $P\ x\ y$ holds for every predicate P closed under the rules above.
 This gives rise to the definition